hedgeyedev/Developer-Applicant-Exercise/README.md

         * at least 1 spec
     * Tips
         * Do use gems, and JavaScript libraries.
-        * If you are Ruby, JavaScript and web development savvy, it shouldn't take you that long.
+        * If you are Ruby, JavaScript, and web development savvy, it shouldn't take you that long.
 A sample implementation, sans specs, is less than 100 lines of text total.
         * Don't get caught up on styling, that's what designers are for.
         * Be careful with Twitter's rate limiting while testing.
 6. Commit and Push your code to your fork